 Information on course withdrawals may be found online in the UGA Bulletin.

 If a student experiences significant personal hardship (e.g., medical or family emergency or prolonged illness), the Office of the Dean of Students may approve a hardship withdrawal from all courses in the term for which a student is currently registered.
 The deadline for final approval of a hardship withdrawal is the last day of classes for that semester.
 If the hardship withdrawal process is not complete by the last day of classes, a student must appeal for a retroactive hardship withdrawal from the Educational Affairs Committee.
-Mor information about the appeal process can be found here.
+More information about the appeal process can be found here.

 An “Incomplete” (I) indicates that a student was doing satisfactory work but, for non-academic reasons beyond his/her control, was unable to complete the full requirements of the course prior to the semester’s conclusion.
 An Incomplete is not available unless the student has completed a substantial portion of the course requirements.
 The course instructor should indicate to the student the deadline for completing the remaining work in the course.
 No more than three semesters (counting summer school as one semester) may be allowed to complete the work, but the instructor may specify an earlier deadline.
 If an “I” is not satisfactorily removed after three semesters, the Registrar will change the “I” grade to an “F” (or to a “U” for a course graded S/U).

 Please note: To submit the final grade, the instructor follows the change of grade process.
-The student does need not and should not register for the course again.
+The student does not need and should not register for the course again.
 The “I” grade is not included in the grade point average computation.